greggman/hft-unity3d/Assets/HappyFunTimes/Samples/Scenes/InstructionsScene-README!!!.txt

-This is just a copy of the "TouchScene" scene except it has an <color=blue>HFTInstructions</color>
-script component on the <color=blue>Instructions</color> GameObject
+This is just a copy of the "TouchScene" scene except it has an `HFTInstructions` script component on the `Instructions` GameObject

-Clicking it and checking <color=blue>show</color> then running the game will show instructions
+Clicking it and checking `show` then running the game will show instructions

-THAT'S NOT THE POINT. <color=red>Leave it unchecked!</color>.
+THAT'S NOT THE POINT. **Leave it unchecked!**.
 It's only for testing

 Instead if you export the game you can run it from the command line and pass in the instructions